icefoxen/langdev-garnet/README.md

 * Lifetime analysis/regions
 * C interface

 Things I am not so sure about include:

 * Dynamic dispatch/multimethods
-* Objects/subtypes/struct extension
+* Dynamic dispatch/multimethods (multimethods are complex, traits can do dynamic dispatch)
+* Objects/subtypes/struct extension (we don't really need objects if we have traits; struct extension is sometimes useful but sometimes not...  hmm.)
-* Operator definition
+* Operator definition (syntactic sugar, we can leave it out)
-* Function arg overloading
+* Function arg overloading (syntactic sugar, we can leave it out)
 * Null-coalescing operator (maybe definable if we can define operators)
 * RTTI/introspection

 ## Considerations